🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Finish: A narrow silver-gray ribbon or a sleek black one for contrast.

-Pro tip: Avoid heavy glitter; choose flocked or matte finishes so it reads winter luxe, not craft aisle explosion.
+Pro tip: Skip heavy glitter and choose flocked or matte finishes so it reads winter luxe, not craft-aisle chaos.

 5. Rustic Citrus and Spice Garland-Wreath

-Closeup of a rustic grapevine wreath wrapped with a garland of dried orange slices, star anise, and cinnamon sticks threaded on twine; airy sprigs of olive and rosemary tucked into the vines for movement; natural, handmade look with warm, spicy tones; shot at a slight angle to highlight the wreath’s wonky texture; soft morning light
+Closeup of a rustic grapevine wreath wrapped with a garland of dried orange slices, star anise and cinnamon sticks on twine, airy olive and rosemary sprigs, natural handmade look in warm spicy tones

-Not quite a wreath, not quite a garland—totally charming.
+Not quite a wreath, not quite a garland, and totally charming.
 Wrap a grapevine wreath with a garland of dried oranges, star anise, and cinnamon sticks.
-It smells like a holiday market and looks beautifully handmade.
+It smells like a holiday market and looks beautifully handmade, which makes it a lovely match for a cozy cabin or rustic winter style.

 How to Style It